 Upon approval of the final draft of the completed dissertation by the Dissertation Committee, the student may schedule the final oral examination following Graduate College guidelines.
+Students are required to submit the final dissertation to the committee for review at least two weeks prior to the oral defense date.
+If that timeline is not met, the committee may request the meeting to be rescheduled.
 The time and location is scheduled with the Graduate Degree Certification Office at least seven working days in advance using the Announcement of Final Oral Examination form, and announced publicly.
 Following a public presentation of the dissertation, the final examination is closed to the public.